Chris Pierson: Career

 Chris Pierson was born in Canada.

 Chris first wanted to write novels for the Dragonlance saga at the age of 12, which is when he first picked up a copy of a Dragonlance book.
 He finished his first novel at 16, which he describes as dreadful.
 He received his big break when Margaret Weis (one of the most prestigious authors in the Dragonlance series) sent out an open call for submissions to an online site.
 The submissions, if accepted, would be used in an anthology of sorts.
 Chris had his first story accepted.

 At the 1997 Gen Con game fair, TSR approached him about writing books for the Dragonlance series.
 He wrote the Kingpriest Trilogy and the Taladas Trilogy.
 His other Dragonlance novels are the Bridges of Time novels Spirit of the Wind and Dezra's Quest.

-As a computer game designer, Chris Pierson was one of four systems designers for the early MMORPG fantasy game Asheron's Call.
-Pierson worked as a writer and designer on The Lord of the Rings Online.

 Pierson's short fiction has appeared in the anthologies Time Twisters, Pandora's Closet, Fellowship Fantastic, The Dimension Next Door, and Terribly Twisted Tales.

+As a computer game designer, Chris Pierson worked at Turbine and later its successor Standing Stone Games.
+He was one of four systems designers for the early MMORPG fantasy game Asheron's Call.
+Pierson worked on The Lord of the Rings Online for over 20 years as both writer and world designer.
+In his position as Lead Worldbuilder and Loremaster of the game, Pierson performs the original research of Tolkien's legendarium, comprising information from all available sources by J. R. R. Tolkien into a comprehensive timeline of historical background events for each of the game's regions, while also identifying the gaps where new stories can be told.

+Personal life

 Pierson lives in Boston, Massachusetts with his wife Rebekah and their children.